-The experience of Japan in the 19990s and 00s suggests that once low inflation / deflation gets established in the economy, it can be difficult to budge.
-There is a concern that the Eurozone is likely to get stuck in a low inflation environment and this will curtail growth – especially since the ECB have proved to be very conservative in aiming for higher inflation / nominal GDP.
+The experience of Japan in the 19990s and 00s suggests that once low inflation/deflation gets established in the economy, it can be difficult to budge.
+There is a concern that the Eurozone is likely to get stuck in a low inflation environment and this will curtail growth – especially since the ECB has proved to be very conservative in aiming for higher inflation / nominal GDP.

 7. Hysteresis and negative multipliers

 Hysteresis is a theory that what happens in the past has a strong influence over the future.
-In other words a cycle of low growth and low investment creates an environment where low growth and low investment persists.
+In other words, a cycle of low growth and low investment creates an environment where low growth and low investment persists.
 For example, eight years after the start of the credit crunch, we should have escaped the financial crisis and temporary problems.
-But, the low growth and period of low interest rates has persisted much longer than many expected.
+But, the low growth and period of low-interest rates have persisted much longer than many expected.
 Hysteresis may be a factor in making the stagnation last longer.